How He Got Here…

-I was born in the Valley of the Heart’s delight, while it was still a bedroom community for the City and County of San Francisco, long before it became Silicon Valley.
-I grew up amid orchards and mountain, coniferous forest, playing with neighbor kids, climbing trees, building forts, climbing rocks, and hiking in the woods.
+Wes Blalock was born in the Valley of the Heart’s delight, while it was still a bedroom community for San Francisco, long before it became Silicon Valley.
+He grew up amid orchards and mountain, coniferous forest, playing with neighbor kids, climbing trees, building forts, climbing rocks, and hiking in the woods.

-I began telling stories and writing them down early, when I was in elementary school, creating my own superheroes to fight alongside the heroes I read about in the comic books (Daredevil was one of my favorites).
-I wrote short stories in high school and forced my friends to read them.
+He began telling stories and writing them down early, when he was just in elementary school, creating his own superheroes to fight alongside the heroes he read about in the comic books (Daredevil was a favorite; A man without hope is a man without fear).
+He wrote short stories in high school and forced his friends to read them.

-Over the years, I tried my hand at writing again, reviving William Rook, and even creating another series idea, about a US Navy task force of medical and support personnel whose primary function is to provide disaster response, Mercy Task Force.
-But still, I never seemed to have the time to actually work on writing, what with family obligations, working sixty hour workweeks, and keeping up with all my other responsibilities.
+Over the years, he tried his hand at writing again, reviving William Rook, and even creating another series idea, about a US Navy task force of medical and support personnel whose primary function is to provide disaster relief, Mercy Task Force.
+But still, he never seemed to have the time to actually work on writing, what with family obligations, working sixty hours a week, and keeping up with all his other responsibilities.